ethereum/ethereum-org-website/src/content/history/index.md

 #### <Emoji text=":tada:" size={1} mr="0.5rem" />Fun fact! {#altair-fun-fact}

-Altair is the first major network upgrade that will have an exact known rollout time.
-Every upgrade thus far has been based on a declared block number on the proof-of-work chain, where block times vary.
+Altair is the first major network upgrade that will have an exact rollout time.
+Every upgrade so far has been based on a declared block number on the proof-of-work chain, where block times vary.
 The Beacon Chain does not require solving for proof-of-work, and instead works on a time-based epoch system consisting of 32 twelve-second "slots" of time where validators can propose blocks.
 This is why we know exactly when we'll hit epoch 74,240 and Altair will be live!

 - [Beaconcha.in Glossary - Slots](https://kb.beaconcha.in/glossary#slots)